2020, Vol. 7 Issue 4, Part B

 How to cite this article:

-Donald S Sossou and Jacques B Adjakpa.
+Donald S Sossou, Jacques B Adjakpa.
 Diversity and structure of Ardeidae population in the international wetland of South-East Benin (Ramsar site 1018).
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 80-88.
+Int J Fauna Biol Stud 2020;7(4):80-88.